How to make speakers wireless is important if you want to stream music or other sounds from your device to your speakers wirelessly.

 Test the System!

 Also, make sure that all the cables are properly connected and secure.
-Some transmitters and receivers have multiple channels, which can be manually set to improve sound quality.
+Some transmitters and receivers have multiple channels, which can be manually set to improve bass quality.

 After getting the best signal possible, adjust the sound levels of the wired and wireless speakers.

-The levels should be similar so that the wired and wireless speakers are at the same volume.
+The levels should be similar so that the both speakers are at the same volume.
 Adjust the levels on the receiving unit, amplifier, or both.

-Once everything is set up and working properly, congratulations, you have now learned how to make regular speakers wireless!
+Once everything is set up and working properly, congratulations, you have now learned how to make regular bluetooth speakers!

 How to Make a Subwoofer Wireless